cf-toolsuite/spring-boot-starter-runtime-metadata/README.md

 * [SDKMan](https://sdkman.io/)
 * JDK 17 or better
 * (Optionally) access to a [Cloud Foundry](https://www.cloudfoundry.org/) foundation with read-only admin credentials
+* Your application source's Maven `pom.xml` or Gradle `build.gradle` file should declare a dependency on Spring Boot 3.2 or better

 ## Clone